 The Olompali State Park is for five years now an Audubon Christmas Bird Count section of the Cheep Thrill count.
 We enlisted birders with all levels of skills.
 Currently three of the five birders are The Olompali People Board members (TOP a non-profit which advocate for the park needs).
 We show up regardless of weather.
 During one of the biggest rain storms of the year 2016, dressed in our best water proof clothing, we counted about 25 % of the park.
 Thirty species were recorded.
 In 2017 we counted 42 species in nice weather.
 The 2020 CBC was held without sponsorship of Marin Audubon.
 The count was held in “good” winter seasonal weather 38 species.

 Bullocks Oriole – nest in Olompali State Park

 Rich and Janet have completed the California State Parks training and are approved to lead field trips into northern California state parks.
-Our next no charge bird walk will be on September 4, 2021, starting at 9 AM sharp to 12 PM.
+Our next no charge bird walk will be on August 27th 2022 a Saturday, starting at 9 AM to 12 PM.
 Meet in front of the visitor center.
 Children of all ages are welcomed.
 Bring binoculars.
 Olompali Bird Walk.
 Rain cancels.

 Olompali State Historic Park